MichaelSheveland/ai-case-study/README.md

 ![Joe Gebbia](https://www.theglobeandmail.com/resizer/e2NhD2bpbcHY7o4JwLYaPdewcGo=/1200x900/filters:quality(80)/cloudfront-us-east-1.images.arcpublishing.com/tgam/L3BPBE64NFBAZDZNCRBXCTWMNA.JPG)

-* Company Creation: Created around the idea of making a few extra bucks and provideds beds and breakfast to those that are willing to pay and provide space when hotels could not.
+* Company Creation: Created around the idea of making a few extra bucks and providing beds and breakfast to those that are willing to pay and provide space when hotels could not.

 * Company Funding: Airbnb has raised a total of $6.4B in funding over 30 rounds with latest funding raised June 3rd 2020.

 ## Business Activities

-* Solving the Problem: Roommates couldn't afford their San Francisco rent and hotels were hard to come by.
-From their they decied to turn their loft in a designer bed and breakfas to make a few bucks.
+* Solving the Problem: The problem start when 2 roommates couldn't afford their San Francisco rent and hotels were hard to come by.
+Then from their they decied to turn their loft in a designer bed and breakfast to make a few bucks.

 * Intended Customer: The intended customer is the short-term rental market.
 Airbnb has a valuation currently of $20 billion and growing as consumers see rent prices go up and the lift of covid allowing for increased travel for the need of vacation rental market.